Veklury® (remdesivir)

 Figure 2

 .
-In-Hospital Mortality at Day 28 Overall and According to Respiratory Support at Baseline1
+Solidarity: Overall In-Hospital Mortality at Day 28 and According to Respiratory Support at Baseline1

 Figure 3

 .
-Mortality at Day 28 in Ventilated and Non-Ventilated Participants1
+Solidarity: Mortality at Day 28 Among Ventilated and Non-Ventilated Participants1

 Note: Kaplan-Meier graphs are provided through Day 28 (solid lines), and overall in-hospital mortality rates are provided after Day 28 (dashed lines).
 The denominators for the Kaplan-Meier graphs include all participants except those who died in the hospital and those who were lost to follow-up.
 The mortality RRs were standardized for the participants’ ages and level of respiratory support and incorporated all in-hospital deaths (ie, before or after Day 28).

 Table 2.
-Proportions of Participants Reported as Discharged Who Were Still Hospitalized at Days 7, 14, and 211
+Solidarity: Proportions of Participants Who Eventually Discharged Who Were Still Hospitalized at Days 7, 14, and 211

 RDV